Ra McGuire

-Ramon Wayne "Ra" McGuire (born June 13, 1950) is a Canadian singer, songwriter, and founding and longtime member of the rock band Trooper.
-Ra (pronounced "Ray") has performed with Trooper and Brian Smith from 1975, when their first album was released, to the present day.
+Ramon Wayne "Ra" McGuire (pronounced "Ray"; born June 13, 1950) is a Canadian singer, songwriter, and founding and longtime member of the rock band Trooper.
+McGuire performed with Trooper and musical partner Brian Smith from 1975 until their retirement November 2021.

+In 2023, McGuire was inducted into both the Canadian Music Hall of Fame and Canada's walk of Fame.

-As a songwriter, McGuire has been nominated four times for the 'Composer of the Year' Juno Award.
-As the singer for Trooper, his recordings have been nominated twice for 'Album of the Year', once for 'Best Selling Album of the Year', and Trooper won the Juno Award for 'Group of the Year' in 1980 after two previous nominations for that award in 1978 and 1979.
-In 1980 McGuire received a BC CARAS (JUNO) Award for Best Male Vocalist.
+As a songwriter, McGuire has received “The National Achievement Award” from SOCAN and been nominated four times for the 'Composer of the Year' Juno Award.
+As the singer and songwriter for Trooper, his recordings have been nominated twice for 'Album of the Year' and once for 'Best Selling Album of the Year'.
+Trooper was nominated three times for ‘Group of the Year’, and won the Juno Award for ‘Group of the Year' in 1980.
+McGuire also received a BC CARAS (JUNO) Award for Best Male Vocalist.

 Biography

-Born in Vancouver, British Columbia, McGuire and his wife, Debbie, spearheaded the formation of a Fine Arts based school in the Surrey, British Columbia school district from 1996 to 1998.
+McGuire was born in Vancouver, British Columbia.

+McGuire and his wife, Debbie, spearheaded the formation of a Fine Arts based school in the Surrey, British Columbia school district from 1996 to 1998.
 The school is now housed at White Rock Elementary with another proposed for the northern end of the city.
 In 2005 the couple (unsuccessfully) fought high rise development in their hometown of White Rock, British Columbia.

 At the 1999 SOCAN Awards, McGuire received a SOCAN Classic Award for the Trooper hit "Two for the Show", presented for songs that have received over 100,000 documented radio plays.
 He received two additional Classic Awards with songwriting partner Brian Smith for "We're Here for a Good Time" and "Santa Maria".

 McGuire received a fourth SOCAN Classic Award in 2005, for "Oh, Pretty Lady."

 In 2006, McGuire published an account of life on the road with Trooper, Here for a Good Time, with Insomniac Press.

 In 2007, he served as one of three judges for the CBC's Seven Wonders of Canada competition and co-produced his son, Connor McGuire's first solo album, Different After Dawn.

 McGuire was featured when Trooper performed in the 2010 Olympics Victory Ceremonies in Vancouver on February 21, 2010.
 Coverage of the event was broadcast in Canada and around the world on networks such as CTV and Much Music.